sequelize/sequelize/docs/docs/models.md

 Sequelize.UUID                        // UUID datatype for PostgreSQL and SQLite, CHAR(36) BINARY for MySQL (use defaultValue: Sequelize.UUIDV1 or Sequelize.UUIDV4 to make sequelize generate the ids automatically)
 ```

-The BLOB data type allows you to insert data both as strings and as buffers&period; When you do a find or findAll on a model which has a BLOB column&comma; that data will always be returned as a buffer&period;
+The BLOB data type allows you to insert data both as strings and as buffers.
+When you do a find or findAll on a model which has a BLOB column. that data will always be returned as a buffer.

-If you are working with the PostgreSQL TIMESTAMP WITHOUT TIME ZONE and you need to parse it to a different timezone&comma; please use the pg library's own parser&colon;
+If you are working with the PostgreSQL TIMESTAMP WITHOUT TIME ZONE and you need to parse it to a different timezone, please use the pg library's own parser:

 ```js
 require('pg').types.setTypeParser(1114, function(stringValue) {